irisnet/testnets/fuxi/docs/Genesis Generation Process.md

 ## Step 1: Create your own account

-First you need to create a account as the corresponding validator operator for yourself.
+First you need to create a account as the corresponding validator operator for yourself if you don't have one or you forgot its password.

 ```bash
 iriscli keys add {account_name}